mike-d-davydov/jpwise/README.md

 - Generic type support for parameter values
 - Rich comparison operators (EQ, NEQ, IN, NOT_IN, CONTAINS, CONTAINS_ALL)
 - TestNG DataProvider integration
+- Dynamic value generation with GenericPartition
+- Thread-safe value cycling with CyclingPartition

 ## Installation